sameersbn/docker-gitlab/README.md

 ```

 A backup will be created in the backups folder of the [Data Store](#data-store).
 You can change that behavior by setting your own path within the container.
 To do so you have to pass the argument `-e "GITLAB_BACKUP_DIR:/path/to/backups"` to the docker run command.

+*P.S.
+Backups can also be generated on a running gitlab instance using `docker exec` as described in the [Rake Tasks](#rake-tasks) section.
+However, I would advice against running backup and restore operations on a running gitlab instance.*

 ## Restoring Backups